akshaya-siva/DS---2/README.md

+#Medical Appointment No-Show Prediction

+Can we know if a patient won’t show up before the appointment?

+🧠Project in a Nutshell

+Every missed appointment wastes time, money, and resources.
+This project uses machine learning to predict whether a patient will skip their medical appointment based on historical and demographic data.

+We analyzed, modeled, and fine-tuned multiple ML algorithms to tackle this real-world healthcare problem.

+Data Source: Public dataset from Brazilian medical appointments (Kaggle)

 # Model Comparison API

 This project provides a FastAPI-based backend for serving machine learning model predictions.
 It includes endpoints for making predictions using pre-trained models and is designed to be modular and extensible.